williamslab/ped-sim/README.md

 ### Pseudo-haploid rate: `--pseudo_hap <#>`

-The `--pseudo_hap` option generates pseudo-haploid data with the rate of (fully) missing data given by the argument (e.g., `--pseudo_hap .1` will have 10% of sites completely missing data).
-Sites that do have data are all haploid for a random allele sampled from the two original ones.
+The `--pseudo_hap` option generates pseudo-haploid data with mean pseudo-haploid coverage given by the argument (e.g., `--pseudo_hap .1` will randomly select sites with data at a rate of .1, and the remaining sites will be missing data).
+Sites that do have data are all haploid for random allele sampled from the two original ones and are coded as homozygous.

 Can only use `--miss_rate` or `--pseudo_hap` not both.